Your accommodation as a care leaver

 Your PA will visit you at your accommodation to check that it is suitable and that you are doing okay.
 Don't forget you can contact your PA for advice or support whilst living independently.

 There are different types of housing available to you.
-Your PA will discuss your options with you when you are approaching independent living and will help to find accommodation that is right for you.
+Your PA will discuss your options with you when you are approaching being ready for independent living and will help to find accommodation that is right for you.

-Here is some more information about some of the options available:
+Here is more information about some of the options available:

 Staying put

-If you are living with foster carers, you may want to stay with them after you are 18 – this called 'staying put'.
+If you are living with foster carers, you may want to stay with them after you are 18.
+This is called 'staying put'.
 If you would like to stay living with your foster carer and everyone agrees to that plan, you can remain with them until you are 21.
 You can, of course, move out to live independently once you are ready.

 In 'staying put', you will be more independent than when you were in foster care, but you will still need to keep to the house rules.
 Your 'staying put' carers will continue to support you and help you develop your independence skills.
 You will need to pay rent either from your wages if you are working, or from Universal Credit (UC).
 You will have a 'living together agreement' which will explain the expectations of you and your former foster carers for the duration of the staying put arrangement.